pinnudon/Citymall-repo/README.md

 NOTE: This all command should be run in terminal window only

-If you want my mongoURI please visit my website https://priyanshubaluni.me/ and message me over their.
+If you want my mongoURI please visit my website https://priyanshubaluni.me/ and message me over there.

 Regards,
 Priyanshu Baluni